chetansk/shell-Copilot/README.md

 * Copy the content of the file bashrc into your .bashrc file, maybe at the end
 * logout and login
 * At anypoint type aiHelp, followed by question
-  * for example aiHelp "How do I add user 'chetansk' to sudo group
+  * for example:: aiHelp "How do I add user chetansk to sudo group